-Fire break lots will be required at every fifth (5th) lot or as otherwise approved and specified by the Fire Chief within the executed Subdivision Agreement.
+Fire break lots will be required for development pursuant to the requirement(s) of the Town of Georgina's Subdivision Firebreak Criteria or as otherwise approved and specified by the Fire Chief within the executed Subdivision Agreement.
 Controlled fire routes, as required by the Ontario Building Code Act, shall be shown on all Site Plans.
 It shall be the owner's responsibility to request the appropriate municipal by-law supporting the fire route designation and to install necessary signage or other methods of warning for enforcement purposes.